visioncortex/SymCode/crczoo/Readme.md

 This crate provides a collection of Cyclic Redundancy Check (CRC) algorithms, including CRC5, CRC8, CRC16 and CRC32.

-Implementation is generated using https://pycrc.org/ using the bit-by-bit algorithm.
+Implementation is generated using https://pycrc.org/ using the bit-by-bit algorithm, which does not use a lookup table, and is most suitable for checking small amounts of data.

 The Zoo is collected from https://crccalc.com/